ehnat/api-groovy-java-spock-petclinic-tests/README.md

   `https://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html`

 ### Static code analysis with codenarc

 To have the same rules while adding code the static analysis tool for Groovy (Codenarc https://codenarc.org/) was added to the project (integrated via Gradle plugin).
 The files with rules are defined in `config/codenarc` dir at the project root.

 To run static analysis for the whole project the following command needs to be invoked:

 - mac: `./gradlew codenarcMain codenarcTest --info --continue`
 - windows: `gradlew.bat codenarcMain codenarcTest --info --continue`

 Reports what needs to be fixed is available in html report generated at the end here: `build/reports/codenarc`

+### Other branches:

+- `main` - tests using Spock 1.3
+- `spock_2_0` - the same tests which are in `main` branch using Spock 2.0